NucleusPowered/site-v2/docs/howto/migrate.md

 Nucleus v2 is a mostly automatic upgrade from Nucleus v1.14.x, however there are some changes that server owners must perform to ensure continuation of service.

+## The Warning and Server Shop modules have been removed

+The Warning module has an API that plugins can use to migrate Nucleus data.
+Otherwise, you will require new plugins to replace this functionality.

+## Some functions of the Admin module have been migrated to new modules

+Experience related commands and functions are now in the `experience` module.
+Broadcasts are now in the `notification` module.
+Review whether you require these modules, and review any updated configuration.

 ## Chat Formatting groups no longer use permission groups

 In Nucleus v1, `chat.templates.group-templates` tried to use permission groups directly in order to determine which template to use.
 However, this was error prone